-Certain directors or executive officers of Contran, CompX, Keystone, Kronos Worldwide, TIMET or Valhi also serve as our directors or executive officers.
+Certain directors or executive officers of CompX, Contran, Keystone, Kronos Worldwide, TIMET or Valhi also serve as our directors or executive officers.
 Such relationships may lead to possible conflicts of interest.
 These possible conflicts of interest may arise under circumstances in which such companies may have adverse interests.
 In such an event, we implement such procedures as appropriate for the particular transaction.

 Intercorporate Services Agreements.
 As discussed elsewhere in this proxy statement, we and certain related companies have entered into ISAs.
 Under the ISAs, employees of one company provide certain services, including executive officer services, to the other company on a fixed fee basis.
 The services rendered under the ISAs may include executive, management, financial, internal audit, accounting, tax, legal, insurance, real estate management, environmental management, risk management, treasury, aviation, human resources, technical, consulting, administrative, office, occupancy and other services as required from time to time in the ordinary course of the recipient's business.
 The fees paid pursuant to the ISAs are generally based upon an estimate of the time devoted by employees of the provider of the services to the business of the recipient and the employer's cost related to such employees, which includes the employees' cash compensation and an overhead component that takes into account other employment related costs.
 Generally, each of the ISAs renews on a quarterly basis subject to the termination by either party pursuant to a written notice delivered 30 days prior to the start of the next quarter.
-Because of the number of companies related to Contran and us, we believe we benefit from cost savings and economies of scale gained by not having certain management, financial, legal, tax, real estate and administrative staffs duplicated at each company, thus allowing certain individuals to provide services to multiple companies.
-With respect to a publicly held company that is a party to an ISA, the ISA and the related aggregate annual charge are approved by the independent directors of the company after receiving a recommendation from the company's management development and compensation committee.
-See the Intercorporate Services Agreements part of the Compensation Discussion and Analysis section in this proxy statement for a more detailed discussion on the procedures and considerations taken in approving the ag
+Because of the number of companies related to Contran and us, we believe we benefit from cost savings and economies of scale gained by not having certain management, financial, legal, tax, real estate and administrative staffs duplicated at each company, thus allowing certain individuals to provide services of the company after receiving a recommendation from the company's management development and compensation committee.
+See the Intercorporate Services Agreements part of the Compensation in this proxy statement for a more detailed discussion on the procedures and considerations taken in approving the aggregate 2007 ISA fees charged by Contran to us or our subsidiaries.